sarahabell/sarahabell.me/_pages/about-sarah.md

 I make ceramics from stoneware clay and enhance them with glazes developed in my studio.

 I also make jewellery from my own hand-crafted polymerclay beads.

+Please email me if you would like more information or to visit my studio.

 ### My C V